Nebula: Efficient, Private and Accurate Histogram Estimation: Experiments

 \myparagraph{IPUMS}.
-We use the Integrated Public Use Microdata Series of United States census data.
+We use the Integrated Public Use Microdata Series of United States census data ({\url{https://usa.ipums.org/usa/}).
 We consider 15,537,785 data points representing persons through 5 attributes: SEX, marriage status (MARST), RACE, education (EDUC), AGE.

 \myparagraph{Foursquare dataset} is derived from the mobile app ``Foursquare City Guide'', which takes advantage of a user's location to guide them to highly-rated places like restaurants and bars, while a social networking feature lets the user's friends know what places they visit.
-Yang et al. took advantage of Twitter's public stream to extract tweets that contained Foursquare-tagged submissions over 18 months, from April 2012 to September 2013.
 The dataset contains 33,263,633 check-in events at 3,680,126 venues (in 415 cities in 77 countries).
-Each venue in the dataset (e.g. a restaurant) comes with a latitude and longitude granular enough to identify it uniquely.\footnote{An example is 41.029717, 28.974420: a restaurant in Istanbul, Turkey.} We pre-process the dataset by extracting the country code and latitude/longitude pairs of each check-in event.
+Each venue in the dataset (e.g. a restaurant) comes with a latitude and longitude granular enough to identify it uniquely.
+We pre-process the dataset by extracting the country code and latitude/longitude pairs of each check-in event.
 The result is a CSV file of 33,263,633 rows where each line contains the location information for one venue visit by one client.

-\myparagraph{Shakespeare dataset.} We also consider the complete works of William Shakespeare,\footnote{plain text edition from \url{https://cs.stanford.edu/people/karpathy/char-rnn/shakespeare_input.txt}} as if clients were each contributing an individual word to generate a frequency distribution.
+\myparagraph{Shakespeare dataset.} We also consider the complete works of William Shakespeare,\footnote{Plain text edition from \url{https://cs.stanford.edu/people/karpathy/char-rnn/shakespeare_input.txt}} as if clients were each contributing an individual word to generate a frequency distribution.
 We split the text on whitespace, and apply basic normalization of punctuation and capitalization.
 This results in a sequence of 832,301 values out of a set of 29,257 unique words.
 Note that the frequency distribution is highly peaked, in part because no stop words were removed.
-To study the effect of distribution size, we also sort words into bins based on the lower $b$ bits of their SHA256 hash, and apply the same algorithms to the bin index, creating a deterministic mapping consistent with what clients could perform before submission.
+To study the effect of domain size, we also sort words into bins based on the lower $b$ bits of their SHA256 hash, and apply the same algorithms to the bin index, creating a deterministic mapping consistent with what clients could perform before submission.